apex/up/docs/aws-credentials.md

 }
 ```

-## Minimum IAM Policy
+## IAM Policy for Up CLI

-Below is a policy for [AWS Identity and Access Management](https://aws.amazon.com/iam/) which provides the minimum privileges needed to use Up to manage your resources.
-Note that this may change as features are added to Up, so you may have to adjust the policy.
+Below is a policy for [AWS Identity and Access Management](https://aws.amazon.com/iam/) which provides Up access to manage your resources.

 ```json
 {